NIH-GREI/grei-pm/README.md

 ## About Tracking Issues
 Tracking issues are GitHub issues in the GREI repository connecting with deliverables, strategic objectives, and resource monitoring and reporting requirements.
-- See the main tracking issue for approved Y3 objectives and goals: https://github.com/NIH-GREI/grei-pm/issues/16
-- See the main tracking issue for approved Y1 objectives and goals: to create
-- See the main tracking issue for approved Y2 objectives and goals: to create

 Tracking issues:
 - Provide predictable, accessible locations to record and retrieve status on any activity requiring tracking.